openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 The following parameters are generally used for Benchmark test functions decorated with `@Bench`:

-- `explicitGC`: Type is [ExplicitGcType](../../unittest/unittest_package_api/unittest_package_enums.md#enum-explicitgctype): Specifies how to call [GC](../../runtime/runtime_package_api/runtime_package_funcs.md#func-gcbool) during Benchmark function testing.
+- `explicitGC`: Type is [ExplicitGcType](../../unittest/unittest_package_api/unittest_package_enums.md#enum-explicitgctype): How to call [GC](../../runtime/runtime_package_api/runtime_package_funcs.md#func-gcbool) during Benchmark function testing.
 The default value is [ExplicitGcType](../../unittest/unittest_package_api/unittest_package_enums.md#enum-explicitgctype).Light.
-- `baseline`: Type is [String](../../core/core_package_api/core_package_structs.md#struct-string): The value is the name of a Benchmark function, serving as the baseline for comparing Benchmark function execution results.
-This result value will be added as an additional column in the output, containing the comparison results.
+- `baseline`: Type is [String](../../core/core_package_api/core_package_structs.md#struct-string): The parameter value is the name of the Benchmark function, used as a baseline for comparing Benchmark function execution results.
+This result value will be added as an additional column to the output, containing the comparison results.
 - `batchSize`: Type is [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) or [Range](../../core/core_package_api/core_package_structs.md#struct-ranget-where-t--countablet--comparablet--equatablet)\<[Int64](../../core/core_package_api/core_package_intrinsics.md#int64)>: Configures the batch size for Benchmark functions.
 The default value is calculated by the framework during warmup.
 - `minBatches`: Type is [Int64](../../core/core_package_api/core_package_intrinsics.md#int64): Configures how many batches will be executed during Benchmark function testing.
 The default value is `10`.
-- `minDuration`: Type is [Duration](../../core/core_package_api/core_package_structs.md#struct-duration): Configures the time for repeatedly executing Benchmark functions to obtain better results.
+- `minDuration`: Type is [Duration](../../core/core_package_api/core_package_structs.md#struct-duration): Configures the time for repeated execution of Benchmark functions to obtain better results.
 The default value is [Duration](../../core/core_package_api/core_package_structs.md#struct-duration).second * 5.
-- `warmup`: Type is [Duration](../../core/core_package_api/core_package_structs.md#struct-duration) or [Int64](../../core/core_package_api/core_package_intrinsics.md#int64): Configures the time or number of times to repeatedly execute Benchmark functions before collecting results.
+- `warmup`: Type is [Duration](../../core/core_package_api/core_package_structs.md#struct-duration) or [Int64](../../core/core_package_api/core_package_intrinsics.md#int64): Configures the time or number of times to repeat the Benchmark function before collecting results.
 The default value is [Duration](../../core/core_package_api/core_package_structs.md#struct-duration).second.
-When the value is 0, there is no warmup, and the number of executions is calculated as the user-input `batchSize` multiplied by `minBatches`.
+When the value is 0, it means no warmup, and the number of executions is calculated as the user-input `batchSize` multiplied by `minBatches`.
 If `batchSize` is not specified, an exception will be thrown.

 Users can specify other configuration parameters in the `@Configure` macro, which may be used in the future.
 If a test class uses the `@Configure` macro to specify configurations, all test functions in this class will inherit these configuration parameters.
-If test functions in this class are also marked with the `@Configure` macro, the configuration parameters will be merged from the class and function levels, with function-level macros taking precedence.
+If a test function in this class is also marked with the `@Configure` macro, the configuration parameters will be merged from the class and function, with function-level macros taking precedence.

 ## `@CustomAssertion` Macro

-Function: `@CustomAssertions` designates a function as a user-defined assertion.
+Function: `@CustomAssertions` specifies a function as a user-defined assertion.

-Functions decorated with this macro must meet two requirements:
+The function decorated with this macro must meet two requirements:

-1. Top-level function
+1. It must be a top-level function.
-2. The first parameter is of type [`AssertionCtx`](../../unittest/unittest_package_api/unittest_package_classes.md#class-assertionctx).
+2. Its first parameter must be of type [`AssertionCtx`](../../unittest/unittest_package_api/unittest_package_classes.md#class-assertionctx).

 Example: